 The idea behind bubble sort is simple: given a list of things (e.g. numbers) that need to be put into an order (e.g. increasing) you first compare the first two elements and swap them if they are not in the correct order.
 In the list you now have, you then look at the second thing and the third thing and swap them if they are in the wrong order.
 You keep going with the pair of things at the third and fourth place in the list, the fourth and fifth place in the list, etc, until you have reached the end of your list.
 If during this process you didn't have to swap any things at all, then this means the list was already in the correct order, so you stop.
 If you did have to swap at least one pair, then you start the same process again from the beginning of the list, comparing pairs of consecutive things.
 Eventually, after doing this a number of times, your list will be sorted.
 Here's an example:

 Bubble sort in action, sorting the list 6, 4, 1, 7 into ascending order.
 At each step, the numbers underlined in red are compared and swapped if they are in the wrong order.
+The reason that each iteration contains one less comparison than the previous one is that we know that the numbers 7 and 6 were put in their correct place at the first and second iteration respectively, so we can ignore them in subsequent iterations (see here to find out why).
 Note that after the second iteration the list is already correctly sorted, but the algorithm doesn't know this yet.
 It needs an entire run through the list without any swaps to know that it is finished, hence the third iteration.

 Bubble sort gets its name from the fact that the things in your list will gradually move towards their correct place, just like bubbles rise to the surface.
 But simple as it is, it's not the most efficient way of sorting a list.
 Just how many steps (i.e. comparisons and potential swaps) you have to make before the entire list is sorted obviously depends on how ordered the list was to start with.
 It's possible to show that in the worst case scenario you (or rather the computer implementing the algorithm) would need to perform steps to sort the entire list of length .
 (See here to find out why this is true.)